thirdtruck/sweet-turnips/JOURNAL.md

 Now let's do refactor this to use `From`!
 This should make things more idiomatic and easier to read.

 What's next?
 Let's keep making the game state more immutable!

+Well!
+That refactoring is coming along nicely.
+Dinner time, though, so I have to shift gears for the rest of the night!